kubevirt/kubectl-virt-plugin/README.md

     /home/dhiller/.krew/bin/kubectl-krew
     /home/dhiller/.krew/bin/kubectl-virt

+## Using virtctl

-Then we can use it with kubectl
+After we have installed the virt plugin we can use it:

     $ kubectl virt                                                                                                                                                                        130 ↵
     Available Commands: